 How many players will be supported in the full game?

-Currently, the game is able to support up to 3000 players in the same world, but depending on conditions can theoretically support more.
+Currently, the game is able to support up to 4000 players comfortably in the same world, but depending on conditions can theoretically support more.

 We are focusing first on Windows PC.
 In the further future we may consider other platforms like Mac, Linux, and consoles.

 There are currently no plans to support mods.
 While not officially supported, there are some visual mods like skins that may work so long as they don't provide an advantage.